armytag/langs/qathebo/grammar/morphology.md

 ### Possession

 When nouns are possessed, they take an additional suffix *-tʼo* after number and before the case marker.
 This form of possession only applies to nouns of a lower animacy group than the possessor; something cannot be possessed by a noun of equal or lower animacy.
-The possessor noun appears in genetive form after the possessed noun, much like an noun modifier.
+The possessor noun appears in genitive form after the possessed noun, much like an noun modifier.

 <div class="gloss">
 <p class="number"></p>